Llanfairpwllgwyngyll: In popular culture

-In September 2015, Channel 4 News weatherman Liam Dutton went viral around the world after accurately pronouncing the name of the town in one of his forecasts.
+In September 2015, Channel 4 News weatherman Liam Dutton went viral around the world after accurately pronouncing the name of the town in one of his weather reports.

+In 2024 Volkswagen used the difficult name of the village in a TV commercial as an example to show the functions of the inbuilt navigation system's AI and speech recognition.

+In 2025 the video game Helldivers 2 added a city for players to defend called Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch II.

 Climate

 The village has a temperate oceanic climate (Köppen Cfb; Trewartha Do), with mild summers and cool, wet winters.